Aseptic Meningitis

 What is aseptic meningitis?

-Inflammation of the membranes surrounding the brain and spinal cord without bacterial infection.
+Inflammation of the meninges, the protective membranes covering the brain and spinal cord, not caused by bacterial infection.

 Headache, fever, stiff neck, nausea, vomiting, and sensitivity to light.